All Episodes

 But it's much easier when you have the war.

-And oh, and by the way, you also then after the war have the rebuilding period, which creates unfortunately prosperity for those who are doing the rebuilding.
+And oh, by the way, you also then, after the war, have the rebuilding period, which creates, unfortunately, prosperity for those who are doing the rebuilding.

-So I think it's you know, not a guarantee, but is certainly something that should be considered along the way and something that people should think about, you know, as you prepare.
+So I think it's not a guarantee, but it's certainly something that should be considered along the way and something that people should think about as you prepare.

 What do we do in this scenario?

-And having that diversification of assets, having things that you can control and can kind of have free thought about this will help you because when it happens, it's gonna be a big shock to a lot of people.
+And having that diversification of assets, having things that you can control and kind of having free thought about this will help you because when it happens, it's going to be a big shock to a lot of people.

-And if you've already gone through that process and gone and kind of gotten through it and thinking about the next steps, it's gonna let you kind of move more quickly.
+And if you've already gone through that process and gone and kind of gotten through it and thinking about the next steps, it's going to let you kind of move more quickly.

-It's gonna put you in the pole position and um, you know, help to prepare you and hopefully preserve some of the hard-earned wealth that you've created for your family.
+It's going to put you in the pulled position and help to prepare you and hopefully preserve some of the hard-earned wealth that you've created for your family.

-And you know, in that particular case, um, you know, it could be a matter of life and death.
+And, you know, in that particular case, it could be a matter of life and death.

-I'm not sure if you took the time to watch that or if you've studied any of his work, but he basically made the claim that China's doomed in the next 10 to 20 years because their population uh is aging so rapidly.
+And I'm not sure if you took the time to watch that or if you've studied any of his work, but he basically made the claim that China is doomed in the next 10 to 20 years because their population is aging so rapidly.

 Does that play into this at all?